mtperessoni/prosigliere-backend-challenge/README.md

 ### 3. **Cache Invalidation**

-- **Current Limitation:** The current strategy invalidates the entire cache whenever a new post or comment is added.
+- **Current Limitation:** The current strategy invalidates the entire cache whenever a new comment is added.
 - **Improvement:** Implement fine-grained cache invalidation:

-  - When a new post is created:
-    - Invalidate the cache related to paginated post listings (e.g., /posts?page=1), since the pagination order could change.
   - When a new comment is added:
     - Invalidate the cache for:
       - The post listing (if it includes comment counts or metadata affected by the comment).